minprog/cs50x-1718-1819/practice/20 recrypt/recrypt.md

 Your objective is to write two simple encryption programs.

 ### Alphabetic vowel shift
 Create a file called `alpha-shift.c` in `practice`.
-Write a program that asks the user for an input text and shift all its vowels to the next character in the alphabet: ‘a’ becomes ‘b’, ‘e’ becomes ‘f’, etc. Example:
+Write a program that asks the user for an input text and shift all its vowels to the next character in the alphabet: ‘a' becomes ‘b', ‘e' becomes ‘f', etc. Example:

     Enter text: Star Lord
     Encrypted:  Stbr Lprd

 ### Indexical vowel shift
 Create a file called `index-shift.c` in `practice`.
 Write a program similar to the previous exercise, but instead of moving the vowels to the next character in the alphabet, you change the vowel to the next character in the string.
-So for the input “Star Lord”, the ‘a’ becomes ‘r’ and the ‘o’ also becomes an ‘r’:
+So for the input "Star Lord", the ‘a' becomes ‘r' and the ‘o' also becomes an ‘r':

     Enter text: Star Lord
     Encrypted:  Strr Lrrd